openbridge/openbridge.github.io/docs/pipeline.md

 # What Is A Data Pipeline?

 A data pipeline is a series of well designed, intuitive, and cohesive components--built on top of he Openbridge platform.
-If you've are familar with loading data to relational data stores you'll find this familiar, but simpler and more automated.
+If you are familar with loading data to relational data stores you'll find this familiar, but simpler and more automated.

 An important concept for data pipelines is understanding how your data is delivered and organized.
 Typically, you will want to make sure that the relationship between the file(s) being delivered align with how you want to have them stored in the database.
 Not only does this insure accuracy and consistency, it is a key element to the "hands-off" automation of your data pipeline workflows.